snowdriftcoop/snowdrift/BEGINNERS.md

 ask on the [IRC channel](https://snowdrift.coop/p/snowdrift/w/en/irc), and someone will probably help you.

-## Committing your changes
+### Committing your changes

-When you have saved changes and everything seems fine, commit your changes with:
+When you have changes that all compile, pass tests, seem complete to you, and have been staged with `git add`, (you can review all staged changes with `git diff --cached`) finalize the staged changes by running

-    git commit -a
+    git commit

-An editor will pop open asking you to summarize your changes.
+An editor will show asking you to summarize your changes.
+Make the message one that will be meaningful to people skimming all the commits in the future.
+Then save and close the editor.
-The Erlang people have a nice guide to
+For reference, here's a decent guide to
 [writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).

 ## Getting your changes merged

-Now you can send your changes to your github account with:
+After committing, send your changes to your github account with:

     git push -u my-snow some_branch

 Change `some_branch` to the name of the branch where you made the commit(s).

 Reload the GitHub page with your fork.
-You should see something like
+You should see something like this:
-this:

 ![](https://a.pomf.se/paqzzx.png)

 Click the "Pull request" button.
 There'll be a nice little form there for submitting the pull request.
 Fill out the form, and send it.

-Someone will probably comment on it within an hour or two.
+Someone should comment on it soon (hopefully within a few hours).

 ## Learning resources and helpful tools

-Besides reading the content on the Snowdrift.coop site itself, we suggest reviewing the [GUIDE.md](GUIDE.md) sections on "Development guidelines and notes" and "Additional notes about databases".
+Besides reading the content on the Snowdrift.coop site itself, we suggest reviewing our [GUIDE.md](GUIDE.md), specifically sections on "Development guidelines and notes" and "Additional notes about databases".

 If you want a deeper understanding of various elements in our development,